 The following overview will help you understand the basics of your relationship with a nursing home, including resident rights and care center responsibilities.
 This overview will also help alert you to the warning signs of mistreatment or elder abuse.

 The NHRA gives residents the general right to care and a good quality of life and well-being.
-Specifically, residents have the right to privacy, including in their personal areas and in their interaction with family members and social groups.
+Specifically, residents have the legal right to privacy, including in their personal areas and in their interactions with family members and social groups.
 Residents of long-term care facilities also have the right to be treated with respect and be free from mistreatment, including needless physical restraints.
-If nursing homes are not respecting these rights, residents have the right to files complaints without fear of retaliation.
+If nursing homes are not respecting these rights, residents have the right to file complaints without fear of retaliation.

 Nursing Home Responsibilities

 Nursing homes and assisted living facilities are responsible for providing care and a safe place to live.
 Care centers must make sure there is enough staff to meet the needs of the residents and provide adequate supervision.
 Homes should conduct assessments of each individual’s needs and create individualized care plans.
 Each resident should be included in the creation of their care plans, and the medical care center must create and keep medical records outlining the care.

 Sometimes you or your loved one may be the victim of elder neglect or abuse.
 Abuse and neglect are not always overt, so it may be helpful to understand the warning signs so you can evaluate whether you want to speak with a lawyer.